-(*) Shareholders that are fund management companies may be exempted from disclosure up to the 5% threshold.
-(1) Fund management.
-(2) The aggregate investment of 7.353%, of which 4.190% with voting rights, disclosed by JPMorgan Chase & Co. in form 120 B dated 16 July 2018, has been recalculated in 5.997%, of which 3.009% with voting rights, due to the disclosure by this shareholder through form 120 A dated 20 September 2018 and the change in Intesa Sanpaolo’s share capital of 7 August 2018 as a result of the conversion of savings shares into ordinary shares.
-The disclosure through form 120 B dated 16 July 2018 was made in view of the positions held by JPMorgan Chase & Co. in relation to the issue of LECOIP 2.0 Certificates, having as underlying instruments Intesa Sanpaolo ordinary shares, that the Intesa Sanpaolo Group’s employees received under the 2018-2021 LECOIP 2.0 Long-term Investment Plan based on financial instruments.
+(*) Fund management.
+(1) Shareholders that are fund management companies may be exempted from disclosure up to the 5% threshold.
+(2) The aggregate investment of 6.952%, of which 1.941% with voting rights, disclosed by JPMorgan Chase & Co. in form 120 B updated as at 26 November 2018, has been recalculated in 6.951%, of which 2.674% with voting rights as disclosed in form 120 A dated 20 June 2019, due to the change in Intesa Sanpaolo’s share capital of 26 November 2018 as a result of the merger by incorporation of Cassa dei Risparmi di Forlì e della Romagna.
+JPMorgan Chase & Co. made the original disclosure on 16 July 2018 (through form 120 B) in view of the positions held in relation to the issue of LECOIP 2.0 Certificates, having as underlying instruments Intesa Sanpaolo ordinary shares, that the Intesa Sanpaolo Group’s employees received under the 2018-2021 LECOIP 2.0 Long-term Investment Plan based on financial instruments.

 Note: figures may not add up exactly due to rounding differences.